trly5/Discord-SelfBot/README.md

 This software is provided as-is, without any warranties or support.

-The author is not responsible for any consequences resulting from the use of this bot.
+I'm not responsible for any consequences resulting from the use of this bot.
 ## 🔧 Installation

 📥 Clone the repo `git clone https://github.com/trly5/Discord-SelfBot`